homiedopie/beberlei.de/drafts/soap_and_php_in_2014.rst

 There are several reasons to introduce WSDLs for your SOAP service:

-- Your clients are not written in PHP, making use of non-WSDL mode impossible.
+- Your SOAP clients will not be written in PHP, which prevents use of the non-WSDL mode.
 - Clients of the service are used and  written by other teams or companies.
 - You want to use the WSDL as a validation mechanism for input from clients.